samatumb/CV/index.md

 Moscow, Russia\
 iOS Team - 42 people

-Participated in the creation of a new Online Banking product.
+Participated in the creation of a new Online Banking product.\
-Mobile application Sberbank Business for legal entities.
+Mobile application Sberbank Business for legal entities.\
-Work in 2 agile teams represented by a single iOS developer, iOS Team - 42 people.
+Work in 2 agile teams represented by a single iOS developer.\
 Actively assisted the Core team.

 | Responsibility |